pixelomer/bin2video/README.md

   -t          Allows writing output to a tty.
   -f <rate>   Framerate.
 Defaults to 10.
   -b <bits>   Bits per pixel.
 Defaults to 1 (black and white).
-  -w <width>  Sets video width.
+  -w <width>  Video width.
 Defaults to 1280.
-  -h <height> Sets video height.
+  -h <height> Video height.
 Defaults to 720.
-  -s <size>   Sets the size of each block.
-Defaults to 10.
+  -s <size>   Size of each block.
+Defaults to 5.
   -I          Infinite-Storage-Glitch compatibility mode.

 ADVANCED OPTIONS: